Sananes/animations/README.md

 Animations
 ==========

 Easily add a set of predefined CSS3 animations to elements to execute as they enter the viewport or to trigger via JavaScript or mouse hover.
+If you do end up using it on your site, let me know so I can see how people are implementing and using it :)

 **Demo:** http://www.cloud-eight.com/github/animations/